 - See your dentist regularly.
 It’s recommended to go twice a year for cleanings and check-ups for the best oral health possible.
 If you suffer from gum disease, ask your dentist about scaling and root planing, and oral cancer screening, as well.
 You can also see for yourself how your home care is helping keep your mouth in good shape.

-To learn more about eliminating bad breath, or to make sure you have optimal oral health, schedule an appointment with Dr. Brusky’s dental office in Green Bay today, also serving Pulaski, De Pere, Howard, Shawano, and Seymour.
+To learn more about eliminating bad breath, or to make sure you have optimal oral health, schedule an appointment with Dr. Brusky’s dental office today.
 He and his experienced team will work with you to meet all of your oral care needs.